WELCOME to ISB’s New Family Portal

 We are happy to share with you our suggestions for some summer break learning.
 Please visit our Summer Learning Resources page to discover internal and external resources for your children to For, reading lists, please visit ES Hub page to discover books for your ES child or share our Main Library’s page with your MS and/or HS child(ren) for a wealth of resources for how to find and choose their next books.
 We will soon have a list ready for the ES students as well.
 For the students who are going to be part of our EAL (English as an Additional Language) program, we encourage them to visit our EAL Resources page.
 They will find links to resources that will help them develop and practice their English language abilities.
 We recommend that you share these with your child(ren) and encourage them to practice a few times a week between now and their first day of school.
 With regular practice, your child(ren) will be able to have a good and strong start at ISB both socially and academically.

 Connect with a current ISB family & Student Ambassadors

-As a new family to our community, if you would like to get in touch with an ISB parent, or someone from your home country in our community, please contact our Welcome Wai parent group at firstname.lastname@example.org.
-This is a great platform to ask your questions and learn from those who have already done it about anything and everything to do with moving to and setting yourselves up in Bangkok.
-If you wish to get in touch with our PTA, we are happy to share with you the PTA Board Members their contact details for the 2020/21 academic year.
+As a new family to our community, if you would like to get in touch with an ISB parent, or someone from your home country in our community, please contact our Parents Teacher Association (PTA) at email@example.com.
+You can also contact community reps.
+Here, you can ask your questions and learn from those who have already done it.
+Ask about anything and everything to do with moving to and setting yourselves up in Bangkok.
+If you wish to get in touch with our PTA, we are happy to share with you the PTA Board Members their contact details for the 2021/22 academic year.

 For new students who would like to get in touch with our current students, please read the steps below: